 Social Benefits of Training

-Anxiety and Depression & Self Esteem
+Anxiety, Depression & Self Esteem

-It can help you to find a comfortable and safe space for you to improve your fitness in your own ways in your own time.
+It can help you to find a comfortable and safe space for you to improve your fitness in your own way in your own time.
 You can train to do whatever you want to do, as often as you like, with whoever you like.
 Even just being able to take some time out of your daily schedule to do something you’ll enjoy can be a good way to build self-confidence and esteem.
 Find what works for you!

-All exercise is good for your health at the end of the day, and mental well being is no exception.
-Boxing might not be the best thing for everyone, but its results, the success stories and the benefits it has on mental health behind it are definitely worth thinking about.
+All exercise is good for your health at the end of the day, and mental well-being is no exception.
+Boxing might not be the best thing for everyone, but its results, success stories and the benefits it has on mental health behind it are definitely worth thinking about.
 Train your own way and do what makes you comfortable.
 Everybody has to start somewhere and has their own preferences, but boxing could be an alternative way to exercise you may not have considered and have even more benefits too!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.